 We’ve written about the power of social media for customer service, providing tips for not only having a social-media presence, but commanding a social-media presence in the name of seamless customer service.
 What we wrote then is even more true:

-“The reality is that customer service expectations are rising year over year and consumers are looking to brands to create a seamless experience that spans the showroom floor to the Facebook timeline.
+“The reality is that customer service expectations are rising year over year and consumers are looking to brands to create seamless customer support that spans the showroom floor to the Facebook timeline.
 Simply having a social media presence is no longer enough; you need to be a social media rock star.”

 Customers, especially if they need assistance, don’t want to wait for inboxes to be checked and cleared.
 Social media checks some key customer-service boxes in this regard: by providing immediacy, transparency, and ease of use.
 Page admins receive notifications immediately, and the conversation happens for all customers to see.
 This appeals to other customers with similar queries, but they also appeal to Millennials and Generation Z, which increasingly support brands with higher honesty and transparency quotients.